Home Dynamic Microphone Reviews Shure SM57 Review – An Overrated Dynamic Mic?

 Put another way,

-Perhaps the most well-known tidbit is that it’s been used, in conjunction with an A81WS windscreen, by the President of the United States dating all the way back to Lyndon B. Johnson.
+Perhaps the most well-known tidbit is that it’s been used by the President of the United States dating back to Lyndon B. Johnson.

 This may sound obvious, but I read somewhere that you can also speak into it at a roughly 45-degree angle for good results.